Improve Your Physique, Become Stronger, Change Your Life.

 I am a certified Sports Performance Coach through USA Weightlifting.
 Yet my own efforts and experiences have taught me more than any course or program ever could.
 My desire is to share my knowledge, experience, and time with you and assist you in your goals.
 Whether you want to improve your sports performance through added power and explosiveness, or simply become stronger, toned, and look better, I can help you reach your goals.

 There are a few options: I can meet you at your place of choice (home, business, or your favorite gym) and work with you individually.
 For home or place of business, I can provide the equipment if needed.
-Or if preferred, I can meet you for a consultation and prescribe a training regimen for you.
+Or if you prefer, I can meet you for a consultation and prescribe a training regimen for you.
 I invite you to contact me via phone or email or in person to discuss your goals and to answer any questions you may have.
-You have the ability to improve your life through the avenue of training your body.
+You have the ability to improve your entire life by training your body.

 What Are the Olympic Lifts?